 for knowing the path of “how to start a house flipping business?”
 It is good to compare how the 70% Rule holds up in comparison to the other detailed analysis.
 It is a more detailed deal and ROI analysis.

-The investor includes expenses such as the carrying costs, settlement, costs, and the other soft costs that are associated with an investment in real estate.
+The investor includes expenses such as the carrying costs, settlement costs, and other soft costs that are associated with an investment in real estate.
 Experienced real estate investors also know how to budget for unforeseen repair costs so that they don’t come by surprise.

 Is the 70% Rule in House Flipping Accurate?

-The 70% Rule in house flipping makes easy and fast shorthand and it should only remain as a starting point.
-After a more detailed expenditure analysis, you will discover that this rule tends to fall short of the mark.
+The 70% rule in house flipping makes shorthand easy and fast, and it should only remain a starting point.
+After a more detailed expenditure analysis, you will discover that this rule tends to fall below the mark.

-In real life investment in real estate, you may only be willing to invest 60% of the ARV less the cost of repairs.
-In other cases, you may be willing to offer 75% or even 80%.
-Here are some of the factors that can influence how much you can offer in practice;
+In real-life investment in real estate, you may only be willing to invest 60% of the ARV, less the cost of repairs.
+In other cases, you may offer 75% or even 80%.
+Here are some of the factors that can influence how much you can provide in practice;

 In low-end property markets, you will get into additional risks and expenses that will affect your investment strategy.